 Notification is sent

 When a complaint has arrived at the Office of the Ombudsman, the complainant is sent a notification that it has been received.
-The notification states which of the Ombudsman's lawyers is dealing with the matter and the lawyer's contact particulars.
+The notification states which of the Ombudsman's experts is dealing with the matter and the expert´s contact particulars.

 Investigation is initiated

-The lawyer immediately studies the complaint carefully.
+The expert immediately studies the complaint carefully.
 If, on this basis, there is reason to suspect that an authority has acted illegally or neglected a duty, the Ombudsman initiates an investigation.

 During this investigation, the Ombudsman gives the official or authority concerned a hearing and requests studies and submissions.
 She can obtain additional reports by ordering investigators from her office to conduct enquiries.
 If necessary, she can ask the police to help by investigating a matter.